SMART Center

 dtrimble@memphis.edu

-Debbie joined the SMART Center clinic in 2022 as a Bachelor of Social Work intern.
-She completed her BSW in the fall of 2023 and continued with the clinic as a Graduate Assistant while pursuing her Master of Social Work degree.
-In 2025, she graduated with her MSW, became a licensed school social worker, and now serves as the clinic’s Coordinator.
+Debbie joined the SMART Center Clinic in 2022 as a Bachelor of Social Work intern.
+After earning her BSW in Fall 2023, she remained with the clinic as a Graduate Assistant while completing her Master of Social Work degree.
+In 2025, she earned her MSW and obtained licensure as both a Licensed Master Social Worker (LMSW) and a Licensed School Social Worker (LSSW).
+She is currently working toward licensure as a Licensed Clinical Social Worker (LCSW).

 ClinicianMelissa Hirschi, PhD, LCSW